 Keywords: autonomous agents, artificial intelligence, AI, intelligent systems, representation of knowledge, inductive learning, intelligent robots

 The group working in Computer Graphics develops new algorithms for creating images from descriptions in three dimensions.
-Attention is focused on computer graphics for hand-held devices such as mobile phones, hand-held computers and computer games.
+Attention is focused on computer graphics for hand-held devices such as mobile phones, hand-held computers (tablets) and computer games.